 HIV Testing Handbook: This handbook created by the British Columbia Civil Liberties Association (BCCLA) is designed for both patients and service providers and sets out what people living with HIV need to know about their rights and making the right choice for them when it comes to HIV testing.
 To order copies contact BCCLA: 604-630-9755 or [email protected]

-The Criminalization of HIV Nondisclosure: This poster Positive Women’s Network created by the describes the research Positive Women’s Network has been working with regards to the criminalization of HIV non-disclosure.
+The Criminalization of HIV Nondisclosure: This poster created by Positive Women’s Network describes the research Positive Women’s Network has been working with regards to the criminalization of HIV non-disclosure.
 Six focus groups were conducted with 60 women to discuss their experiences and knowledge around the non-disclosure laws.

 Practical Guide: Managing your health: This guide, created by CATIE, covers questions around HIV prevention, awareness and treatment.
 It’s Available for order through the CATIE ordering Centre orders.catie.ca or [email protected].
 See Chapter 21: Legal issues.